Qualifying Child Relief (QCR) and Child Relief (Disability) are given to parents to recognise their efforts in supporting their children.

 FAQs

-I have filed my Income Tax Return.
+I have filed my Income Tax Return but have yet to receive my tax bill for the current Year of Assessment.
 What should I do if I have forgotten to claim, or need to amend my claim for QCR/Child Relief (Disability)?

 1. If you e-Filed your Income Tax Return